amerika/plugin-idlform/README.md

 No documentation for the time being, but please contact dev@amerika.no if you should have any questions.

+## Requirements
+* FarCry 7.0 or newer
+* Coldfusion 9+ (tested) or Railo 3.3+ (not tested)

+No documentation for the time being, but please contact dev@amerika.no if you should have any questions.

-## Installation Notes for FarCry 6.0
+## Installation Notes for FarCry 7.0

 Go to your project www folder and edit farcryConstructor.cfm, add idlform to THIS.plugins.
 E.g.: